ChrisForsythQA/Qa-test/README.md

 o A product reaches low stock.

   Given: product stock is set a X amount
-  When: the stock hits X
+  When: remaining stock hits X
   Then: a low stock notification will be sent

+  Given: a low stock notification has been sent
+  When: the notification is received
+  Then: the correct stock information will be displayed

 o A product goes out of stock.

   Given: product stock is set a X amount
   When: the stock hits 0
   Then: a out of stock notification will be sent

+  Given: a out of stock notification has been sent
+  When: the notification is received
+  Then: the correct stock information will be displayed

 o The machine temperature goes below or above pre-determined range.